brunchwnewton/aethic-code/files/resources/records/active_reasoning/projective_gravity_celestial_field_guide_WEB_v15.md

 ---

-## V.4 Kirchhoff at the poles: the barren twin, topologically forced [T/V/D]
+## V.4 Kirchhoff at the poles: topological twin-sign pairing [T/V]

-*§V.2 took the barren twin as a configuration — matter at $x$, none at $\tau x$.
-In the static pencil it is more than that: the topology forbids the alternative.*
+*The two resolved crossings of a meridian turn out to carry globally constrained, oppositely oriented Hopf restrictions.
+This section establishes that, and states precisely what it does **not** establish about where matter may sit.*

 **The conservation law [T].** Alexander duality identifies a circle bundle over $S^4\setminus\Gamma$ with a 1-cycle $z = \sum_e a_e\,e$ on the graph $\Gamma$ of §II.1, where $a_e$ is the bundle's class on the small linking sphere of arc $e$.
 Every arc runs from pole to pole, so